 MDWg staff work tirelessly to bring the stories, lessons, and wisdom of our ancient language and culture into the modern world.
 We produce radio shows, write bilingual audio books, record videos and we’ve even created a Miriwoong language app and a Learn Miriwoong app -available in App Store and Google Play!

 Hearing and seeing our language used in new and innovative ways is a great source of pride for our community.
 New technologies help to make it easier for everybody to start talking Miriwoong!

-MDWg has published the Miriwoong Public Dictionary, as well as three bilingual audio-books in 2017.
+Most recently, MDWg has published the Miriwoong Public Dictionary, as well as three bilingual audio-books.

 The Miriwoong Language Nest Team, Elders, and linguists authored ‘Gooloo-gooloob Yarroondayan’, which translates to ‘We are all happy’.
 Year One students from Kununurra District High School illustrated the book as a part of a Miriwoong Language Nest unit about feelings.

 Sylvia Simon wrote and illustrated ‘Jigeng‘, a book about birds that can be found on Miriwoong country.

 Julie Bilminga adapted and illustrated a Dreamtime story, ‘Goorrandalng thoon Jalin‘ (The Brolga and the Kangaroo).